TrudAX/denistrunin-blog/src/posts/integration-inboundwebsales/index.md

 ![Sales staging](SOStep2.png)

-And also access the original message with the attached JSON payload:
+And also, access the original message with the attached JSON payload:

 ![Sales message step](SOStep3.png)